 - Employee training

-A big advantage of such software is that a thriving community of developers redistribute and modify the code, which contributes to continuous software improvement, quick issue fixing and multiple customization options.
+A significant advantage of such software is that a thriving community of developers redistribute and modify the code, which contributes to continuous software improvement, quick issue fixing and multiple customization options.

-An alternative to open-source content management software are commercial CMS products built not for common use but specifically for single companies.
+An alternative to open-source content management software is commercial CMS products built not for common use but specifically for single companies.
 Customers using proprietary solutions have to:

 What do they get?

-- An out-of-the-box system that meets the majority of company’s requirements
+- An out-of-the-box system that meets the majority of the company’s requirements

 - Ongoing support